 The geography of the area around Thunder Bay and along the shores of Lake Superior is ideal for the formation of amethyst.
-Amethyst is semi-precious quartz crystals.
-It's the iron content in the soil that creates the beautiful blue-purple tones.
+Amethyst is a semi-precious quartz crystal.
+The iron content in the soil creates beautiful blue-purple tones.

-Thunder Bay amethyst has been known since the 19th century, and is remarkable for its variety and colours.
+Thunder Bay amethyst has been known since the 19th century and is remarkable for its variety and colours.
 I first read about the mines on the handy website TransCanada Highway and was immediately determined to visit and try my hand at picking amethysts.
-I admit I thought it would be a more challenging task than it turned out to be.
+I admit I thought it would be a more challenging task than it was.

-There are three mines that welcome tourists in the Thunder Bay area.
+Three mines welcome tourists in the Thunder Bay area.
 About 60 km east of Thunder Bay is Amethyst Mine Panorama.
 I chose this one because it was the first sign I saw on the side of the highway.
 The long 8 km road up to the mine is fairly steep and unpaved.
 There were several encouraging signs along the road with this one appearing at the top of a particularly daunting 12% grade hill.
-The signs really did help when I began to question whether I needed a 4 wheel drive!
+The signs did help when I began to question whether I needed a 4-wheel drive!